Refined invariants of finite-dimensional Jacobi algebras: Background on contractible curves

-We denote by $\Msp_r^{m\sframed} (A_{\con})$ the fine moduli space of pairs $(M,(v_1,\ldots,v_m))$ where $M$ is a $r$-dimensional $A_{\con}$-module and $v_1,\ldots,v_m\in M$ generate $M$.
-This scheme will typically be highly singular; in Donaldson--Thomas theory, when confronted with a singular complex scheme $T$, the basic enumerative invariant is not quite the Euler characteristic of the underlying scheme, but the Euler characteristic weighted by the Behrend function $\nu_T$.
+We denote by $\Msp_r^{m\sframed} (A_{\con})$ the fine moduli space of pairs $(M,(v_1,\ldots,v_m))$ where $M$ is a $r$-dimensional $A_{\con}$-module and $v_1,\ldots,v_m\in M$ generate $M$ under the action of $A_{\con}$.
+If we set $m=1$ then this is the closed subscheme of $\ncHilb_{\gamma}(Q)$, the points of which correspond to stable framed $A$-modules.
+Due to the parity condition in Theorem \ref{MRthm} and Proposition \ref{MRc1}, we will instead focus on the case in which $m\geq 2$ is even.
+The scheme $\Msp_r^{m\sframed} (A_{\con})$ is typically highly singular; in Donaldson--Thomas theory, when confronted with a singular complex scheme $T$, the basic enumerative invariant is not quite the Euler characteristic of the underlying scheme, but the Euler characteristic weighted by the Behrend function $\nu_T$.
 The following theorem relates this measure to cohomological DT theory:

 \begin{theorem}\cite{PaPr01}.
 Let $f\in \Gamma(T')$ be a holomorphic function on a smooth complex manifold, and assume that the complex variety $T$ is isomorphic to $\crit(f)$ as an analytic space.
 Then